Kim A-lang

-Kim A-lang (born 22 August 1995) is a South Korean short track speed skater.
+Kim A-lang (born 22 August 1995) is a South Korean former short track speed skater.
 Kim made her debut on the international stage with two gold medals and one silver medal at the 2013 World Junior Short Track Speed Skating Championships, placing second in the overall ranking.
 Kim was part of the short track speed skating team in the 3000 m relay that won a gold medal at the 2014 Winter Olympics.
 Four years later, she won another gold in the relay at the 2018 Winter Olympics.

 Personal life

 Kim, who was born in Jeonju, went to the skating rink along with her brother during elementary school.

 In 2022, Kim signs a contract with Sandbox for YouTube activities.